kwaclaw/KdSoft.EtwListener/EtwEvents.AgentManager/ReadMe.md

 - Override the certificate path in `appsettings.json` e.g. `-e "Kestrel:Endpoints:Https:Certificate:Path=/app/certs/server-cert.p12"`

-- Override the certificate password in `appsettings.json` (or save it as user secret) e.g. `-e "Kestrel:Endpoints:Https:Certificate:Password=?????????"`
+- Override the certificate password in `appsettings.json` (or pass it to "docker run") e.g. `-e "Kestrel:Endpoints:Https:Certificate:Password=?????????"`

+#### If Needed - Custom Root Certificate

+- You server certificate may depend on a custom root certificate, or intermediate CA certificate.
+- Once the container (e.g. MyContainer) is up and running, copy and install the root certificate, like in this example:
+  `docker cp "C:/MyCerts/Kd-Soft.crt" MyContainer:"/usr/local/share/ca-certificates"`
+  `docker exec -dt -w "/usr/local/share/ca-certificates" MyContainer update-ca-certificates`
+- See also run-docker.cmd

 #### Event Sink arguments